gsn1074-css-examples/css-video-background/README.md

 # css-video-background

-This project show how to create a video background page using CSS.
+This project shows how to create a video background page using CSS.

 ## Development server